ssimplexity/CS492_spring2024/README.md

 - Others:
   - The official language in the class is English.
   - The solutions to homeworks should be written either in latex (highly recommended) or in a text editor, e.g. MS Word.
 The assignment needs to be submitted before the indicated deadline on [KLMS](https://klms.kaist.ac.kr/course/view.php?id=156156).
-  - Hand-written solutions are not accepted.
+Hand-written solutions or submissions after the deadline are not accepted.
   - A strict policy against cheating, copying (either from peer students or from materials on the internet or on print) and other dishonest behaviors will be applied; expect an "F" grade.